 Handcrafted designer gifts

-This is the website of a maker exploring the zodiac again and again, in different media.
-The bronzes are from carved stamps, the lights are digital and programmatic art.
+This is the website of a maker exploring the universe again and again, in different media.

 Featured Products